ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 ### Preprocessing with `ocamlc` and `ocamlopt`

-OCaml's compiler `ocamlc` and `ocamlopt` offer the `-pp` option to preprocess a file in the compilation phase (but remember that you are encourage to use Dune to drive the preprocessing).
+OCaml's compiler `ocamlc` and `ocamlopt` offer the `-pp` option to preprocess a file in the compilation phase (but remember that you are encouraged to use Dune to drive the preprocessing).
 Consider the following simple preprocessor which replaces the string `"World"` by the string `"Universe"`, here in the form of a shell script: